SharadhiVK/Sleep-Tracker/README.md

 * "body-parser" to parse requests
 * "firebase-admin" to access the database

-Again, the files available on GitHub omit some authentication information.
-If you want the frontend to make real API calls to the backend, you can create your own free Firebase project.
-Note that some of the files in this repo have urls indicating relevant tutorials or other resources.
-Then you would update the `const url =` lines in the frontend to point to your localhost server.
-If you do this, you might as well enable login for the frontend by configuring the "Authentication" section of the Firebase project.
-Drop the appropriate config jsons into frontend/service-account.json and backend/service-account.json.

 Then run `yarn start` to run the backend locally.